EdenBoychyn1/LeetCode-SQLSolutions/README.md

    e.
 Select the **Enter** key to execute the command.

-   f In the folder that you have cloned the GitHub repository to, type **ls** to check if the repository was
+   f.
+In the folder that you have cloned the GitHub repository to, type **ls** to check if the repository was
      successfully cloned.

 5. Create the database in SQL Server.
 You can name the SQL database anything you want.

    a.
 Open SQL Server.

    b.
 Select the **New Query** button on the top ribbon bar.

    c.
 Enter the following SQL Command ```
                                       CREATE DATABASE EdensLeetCode;
                                        ```

    d.
 Refresh the Object Explorer.

-6. Open the file from the directory that you cloned the repository to.
+7. Open the file from the directory that you cloned the repository to.

    a.
 Select **File** in the top menu bar.

    b.
 Select **Open** > **File**.

    c.
 Navigate to the folder that you cloned the GitHub repository to.

-7. Select the **Execute** button to execute the creation of the table, insert statements, and the query.
+8. Select the **Execute** button to execute the creation of the table, insert statements, and the query.

 ---

 ## Known Issues
 For a couple of the SQL Files, I did not write the code for the tables, so if you run those files the query will not work, however, this is something that I am in the process of fixing.
 The files that do not have tables are: